xmuyulab/DreamDIA/README.md

 #### 4. output

 DreamDIA-XMBD outputs peptide and protein identification and quantification results.
 An empty directory is suggested for the `--out` argument to save all of the output files.

+#### 5. Advanced: train your own deep representation models

+See the guidance in `Train_customized_models.ipynb` to train your own deep representation models.